lukecarr/lukecarr/README.md

 I'm a 22 y/o from the UK, currently working as a Software Developer at Met Office.

-As far as open-source projects go, I enjoy working on anything and everything related to education :school:, privacy :eyes:, and data analysis/engineering :card_file_box:.
+As far as open-source projects go, I enjoy working on anything and everything related to game development :video_game: (see [Subtale](https://github.com/subtalegames)), privacy :eyes:, and data analysis/engineering :card_file_box:.

 I currently spend most of my time in Rust and TypeScript, and I take pride in writing code that's lightweight :bulb: and performant :muscle:!